Nursing Associates bridge the gap between health and care assistants, and registered nurses.

 Once the University of York application deadline has closed, the programme team will shortlist applicants for interview.

-If you are shortlisted, you will be invited to attend interview with a panel comprising two members of the programme team.
+If you are shortlisted, you will be invited to attend an interview.
+This will be with a member of the programme team who is working alongside either a Practice partner representative or service user or carer representative.
 You'll be asked questions to determine your suitability for the apprenticeship programme.
-The panel will discuss with you your responses to the Initial Assessment.
-You will have the opportunity to ask the panel any questions you may have.
+The interviewers will discuss with you your responses to the Initial Assessment.
+You will have the opportunity to ask the interviewers any questions you may have.

 Get in touch if you have any questions